 Firm understanding of laws and regulations issued by higher authorities including: DHS, EPA, OSHA, NFPA, and IICRC

-If you are interested in a position in the Safety cadre, please send your resume to email@example.com, and include "Safety" in the subject line.
+If you are interested in a position in the Safety cadre, please visit FEMA Reservist to apply.

 The Security (SEC) cadre implements and manages security programs in support of FEMA’s all-hazard emergency management programs for the protection of personnel, property, and facilities.
 They also provide direct security support to disaster response and recovery operations, administer security contracts, manage badging and fingerprints, coordinate disaster facility security risk management requirements, provide security awareness training programs, and manage security incident response activities.